-HMNZS Pukaki, a Loch-class anti-submarine frigate served in the North Atlantic as escorts for inbound convoys to Britain.
-She also saw service in Korea, the Far East Station, Operation GRAPPLE and Antarctica.
+HMNZS Pukaki was a Loch-class anti-submarine frigate.
+She served in the North Atlantic as escort for inbound convoys to Britain.
+She also saw service in Korea, the Far East Station, Operation Grapple and Antarctica.

 Type: Loch-class anti-submarine frigate

 Completed: August 1944 – commissioned as HMS Loch Achanalt